Welcome to Chauffeur, deliverying changes to your Umbraco environment in style.

 }

-Now we’ve added a new constructor argument, which is an Umbraco service, and then we’ll get all the Content Types in our Run
+Now we’ve added a new constructor argument, which is an Umbraco service, and then we’ll get all the Content Types in our Run method, then output their name and alias.

 And there you go, you’ve created your first Deliverable!
 Next up learn how to unit test a Deliverable